akash13s/SodukuSolver/README.md

 NOTE:
 a.
 By default, the SodukuSolver looks for an input.txt file in the directory specified in the above commands
 b.
 Please update the contents of input.txt file before every test run
+c.
+In verbose mode, the program outputs each step of the DPLL algorithm
 ```

 After every successful run, the following files are created in the directory specified in commands 1/2: